Questions about pig farming #

 Answer: If you have another clone that can take in an “extra” sow, then she will be transferred to this clone.
 In the event that you have no clones that could accept the sow, and all your clones have already reached the maximum number of pigs, such a sow will be transferred to the state for free.

-Question: Is there a limit to the boar/sow ratio within the total number of pigs in a clone?
+Question: Is there a limit to the boar/sow ratio within the total number of pigs belonging to a clone?

 Answer: No, there are no restrictions on the ratio between the number of boars and sows in your herd.
 For example, a bourgeois may have either 10 sows or 10 boars, or any other ratio.